+Excellent news!
 If your hair has good elasticity, think about maintenance.
-Remember, the right routine is king.
+Remember, routine is king.
 So that means regular conditioning and the weekly deep conditioning treatment.
-Similarly, avoid styling products with alcohol-denat as it can be drying for the hair and keep up the excellent work!
+Similarly, avoid styling products with alcohol-denat as they can be drying for the hair.
+Keep up the excellent work!

 My Tips for Improving Hair Elasticity

 - Regular conditioning.
 Always condition your hair after shampoo.
 Think of looking after your hair in the same way as your face.
-After cleansing, moisturise the hair with conditioner.
+After cleansing, moisturise your hair with a conditioner.

-- If you think your hair elasticity is low and starting to break, use the Restore and Shine Hair Masque twice a week for at least 2 weeks.
-This will help to rehydrate your hair and give it a much-needed-moisture-boost.
+- If your hair elasticity is low, use the Restore and Shine Hair Masque twice a week for at least two weeks.
+That will help to rehydrate your hair and give it a much-needed moisture boost.

-- After 2 weeks of intensive treatment, the hair should be starting to improve.
-Now, you can kick off a regular routine of giving your hair the mask treatment once a week.
+- After two weeks of intensive treatment, the hair will start to improve.
+Follow up with a routine of giving your hair a weekly hair mask treatment.